Urban-Meteorology-Reading/UMEP-Workshop/source/GettingData/UMEP10.rst

 **Activity**

--  Learn on how to generate meteorological focing data using the Meteorological Pre-Processor.
+-  Learn on how to Connect to external data sources
+-  Learn how to aquire population density data from a Web Coverage Service.

 -  `Video link <>`__ UNDER PREPARATION